-3.5.2 Points are rewarded points for each Successful Victim Identification in the field:
+NEW 4.5.2 Points are rewarded points for each Successful Victim Identification in the field.

-- a) 10 points per victim located on a tile adjacent to a linear wall (even diagonally), i.e. all victims at the 6 tiles around a linear wall. - b) 25 points per victim on other walls.
+- For victims located on a tile adjacent to a linear wall (even diagonally),

+i.e. all victims at the 6 tiles around a linear wall.

+- a) For heated and visual victims 10 points

+- b) For coloured victims 5 points

+- On other walls (i.e.: floating walls)

+- a) For heated and visual victims 30 points

+- b) For coloured victims 15 points